ackwell/ironworks/README.md

 | `ffxiv`  | Bindings for using ironworks with FFXIV.                   |
 | `sqpack` | Navigate and extract files from the SqPack package format. |

+Additionally, file type readers are opt-in.
+The feature modules above will automatically enable the file types they need, however if you need additional file types for bespoke purposes, they can be enabled manually.
+File type features are named by the file's extension, i.e. `exl` for `.exl` files.

 ## Getting started

 ```toml